Flattening the curve: Flattening the curve

 Non-pharmaceutical interventions such as hand washing, social distancing, isolation and disinfection reduce the daily infections, therefore flattening the epidemic curve.
 A successfully flattened curve spreads health care needs over time and the peak of hospitalizations under the health care capacity line.
 Doing so, resources, be it material or human, are not exhausted and lacking.
-In hospitals, it for medical staff to use the proper protective equipment and procedures, but also to separate contaminated patients and exposed workers from other populations to avoid patient-to-doctor or patient-to-patient spreading.
+In hospitals, it is vital for medical staff to use the proper protective equipment and procedures, but also to separate contaminated patients and exposed workers from other populations to avoid patient-to-doctor or patient-to-patient spreading.
 The origins of the expression date back to 2007, though during the COVID pandemic the expression became a repeated "sound bite" used by numerous medical and non-medical individuals in the media.

 Raising the line

 Along with the efforts to flatten the curve is the need for a parallel effort to "raise the line", to increase the capacity of the health care system.
 Healthcare capacity can be raised by raising equipment, staff, providing telemedicine, home care and health education to the public.
 Elective procedures can be cancelled to free equipment and staffs.
 Raising the line aims to provide adequate medical equipment and supplies for more patients.